Indochina Link Vietnam

 All foreign-invested enterprises must complete annual statutory audits regardless of revenue or employee count — a requirement that applies specifically to FDI companies, not to all domestic enterprises.
 The audit must be performed by a Vietnamese-licensed audit firm and completed within the 90-day filing window.

-Audit reports are submitted alongside financial statements to the Tax Authority, DPI, and GSO.
+Audit reports are submitted alongside financial statements to the Tax Authority, Department of Finance (formerly DPI), and GSO.
 Selecting an audit firm with FDI experience is critical — auditors unfamiliar with dual-reporting structures or TP documentation often miss compliance gaps that trigger tax authority scrutiny later.

 Chief Accountant